dmitryweiner/neural-things/sonar/README.md

 The app uses **device orientation events** rather than a phased array:

 - Sensors are **automatically enabled** when the user clicks **Start** (requires user gesture for iOS permission).
-- Alternatively, the user can manually tap **"Enable sensors"** before starting.
 - The app registers a `deviceorientation` listener.
 - Heading selection priority:
   1. `ev.webkitCompassHeading` (best on iOS Safari)